 There are a few different items to look for when choosing a smoker.
 Before you even get into price and features, it’s important to think about where you are putting a smoker.
 If you live in a small apartment or a spacious home with a backyard, that’s going to dramatically impact the smoker you buy.
-You also need to consider how many people you regularly cook for.
+You also need to consider how many people you regularly cook for, as in, are your smoking projects for a small family dinner, or do you have extended family and friends over regularly for a backyard cookout.
 A general rule of thumb is one pound of raw meat per person.

-Features are very important.
+Features are very important to which grill to choose.
 You might be familiar with cooking with charcoal or gas, or you might want to simply plug the unit into an outlet.
 Digital controls can mean you can set it and forget it.
 Manufacturers also add on smart technology features.
 Think about whether or not you want to walk away while the food is smoking, and have your phone alert you when it’s done.

 Why Trust Simply Recipes?